Country Check List

 - Identify Where to find chart updates

 - Understand where in the region you can find boat services and haul out options for your boat.
 Often these are very limited (or not available at all), and even more sparse for catamarans with their wider beam.
 In the event of an emergency you are going to want to know where to head for.
+Extra issues for larger boats and wide catamarans (although you may be able to beach it in a pinch)

 - Time zone(s) that the area/country uses (and any daylight saving rules)